Coast Guard, DHS.

 II.
 Background, Purpose, and Legal Basis

-Recurring race, swim, and other marine events within the Seventh Coast Guard District are currently listed in 33 CFR 100.701, Table to § 100.701.
-The process for amending the table (e.g., adding or removing marine events) is lengthy and inefficient since it includes recurring marine events for seven different COTP zones within the Seventh District.
-To expedite and simplify the rule-making process for new marine events/special local regulations, COTP's resorted to creating individual rules rather than amending the Table to § 100.701.
+Recurring race, swim, and other marine events within the Seventh Coast Guard District are currently listed in 33 CFR 100.701, Table 1 to § 100.701.
+The process for amending the table (e.g. adding or removing marine events) is lengthy and inefficient since it includes recurring marine events for seven different COTP zones within the Seventh District.
+To expedite and simplify the rulemaking process for new marine events/special local regulations, COTP's resorted to creating individual rules rather than amending the Table 1 to § 100.701.

-This rule serves two purposes: (1) Create a table of recurring marine events/special local regulations occurring solely within the COTP Charleston Zone, and (2) consolidate into that table marine events/special local regulations previously established outside of Table to § 100.701.
-The proposed new table would facilitate management of and public access to information about marine events within the COTP Charleston Zone.
+This rule serves two purposes: (1) Create a table of recurring marine events/special local regulations occurring solely within the COTP Charleston Zone, and (2) consolidate into that table marine events/special local regulations previously established outside of Table 1 to § 100.701.
+The new table facilitates management of and public access to information about marine events within the COTP Charleston Zone.

 1. Revise the contact information in § 100.701(d)(1) to read “Captain of the Port Charleston, South Carolina: (843) 740-7050.”;

-2. Delete the existing special local regulation for the “Head of South” event listed in Table § 100.701(f)(5) because it is no longer held;
+2. Delete the existing special local regulation for the “Head of South” event listed in existing Table 1 to § 100.701(f)(5) because it is no longer held;

 3. Establish § 100.704 for Special Local Regulations; Marine Events Within COTP Zone Charleston;

-11. Revise the dates for the existing event, “Low Country Splash” listed in proposed new § 100.704, Line 4 to one Saturday or Sunday during the last two weeks of May or the first two weeks of June § 100.704;
+11. Revise the dates for the existing event, “Low Country Splash” listed in new Table 1 to § 100.704, Line 4 to one Saturday or Sunday during the last two weeks of May or the first two weeks of June;

-12. Revise the dates for the existing event, “Beaufort Water Festival” listed in proposed new § 100.704, Line 7 to ten consecutive days (Friday through Sunday) in July;
+12. Revise the dates for the existing event, “Beaufort Water Festival” listed in new Table 1 to § 100.704, Line 7 to ten consecutive days (Friday through Sunday) in July;

-13. Revise the dates for the existing event, “Swim Around Charleston” listed in proposed new § 100.704, Line 9 to one weekend day (Saturday or Sunday) during the last two weeks of September through the first two weeks of October;
+13. Revise the dates for the existing event, “Swim Around Charleston” listed in new Table 1 to § 100.704, Line 9 to one weekend day (Saturday or Sunday) during the last two weeks of September through the first two weeks of October;

-14. Revise the dates for the existing event, “Charleston Parade of Boats” to one weekend day (Friday, Saturday, or Sunday) in December; and
+14. Revise the dates for the existing event, “Charleston Parade of Boats” in new Table 1 to to § 100.704, Line 10 to one weekend day (Friday, Saturday, or Sunday) in December; and

 15. Delete existing § 100.713, which contains a special local regulation for the Annual Harborwalk Boat Race; Sampit River, Georgetown, SC because it is no longer held.